trexxet/basedengine/README.md

 * Every file must end with an empty line
 * Includes are sorted in 3 groups separated by empty line: system headers (`<string>`), dependency library headers (`<glad/gl.h>`) and Based headers (`"Logger.hpp"`).
 Each group is sorted alphabetically.
 * No new line for opening curly bracket
 * Doxygen comments use triple slash and same indentation as the related code.
-Commands use backslash.
+Commands use @.